 Then follow the data blocks themselves, first the block for G itself, then the blocks for all the interior neighbors of G (if any), then the blocks for the exterior neighbors.
 Since all gateways mentioned are on the same network, whose address has already been given, the gateway addresses are given with the network address part (one, two, or three bytes) omitted, to save space.

-Each block includes a one-byte count of the number of networks for which that gateway is the appropriate first hop.
 In the list of networks, each network address is either one, two, or three bytes, depending on whether it is a class A, class B, or class C network.
 No trailing bytes are used.